-In this 2024 guide, you learn which important questions to ask, and how to conceptualize a VR lab that sets you up for long-term success.
+In this 2025 guide, you will learn which important questions to ask, and how to conceptualize a VR lab to set yourself up for long-term success.
 We feature the latest VR hardware, plus new information on eye tracking and VR training.

 Download a full PDF version of this guide here.